Dressing Up Defeat

 “Effectively in our job, when the whistle blows for full-time we keep going.

-“But when you lose you can’t really create a lot because the wind is took out of you, it’s flat.”
+“But when you lose you can’t really create a lot because the wind is taken out of you, it’s flat.”

 “You can do interviews post-match but the usual winning content obviously can’t be created.”